utelle/wxsqlite3/sqlite3secure/readme.md

 );
 ```

-`sqlite3_rekey()` changes the database encryption key.
-This includes encrypting the database the first time, decrypting the database (if `nKey == 0`), as well as re-encrypting it with a new key.
-Internally, `sqlite3_rekey()` performs a `VACUUM` to encrypt/decrypt all pages of the database, if the number of reserved bytes per database page differs between the current and the new encryption scheme - thus the total disk space requirement for re-encrypting can be up to 3 times the size of the database.
+`sqlite3_rekey()` and `sqlite3_rekey_v2()` change the database encryption key. `sqlite3_rekey()` changes the key for the `"main"` database, which is the typical use case.
+Changing the key includes encrypting the database the first time, decrypting the database (if `nKey == 0`), as well as re-encrypting it with a new key.
+Internally, `sqlite3_rekey()` performs a `VACUUM` to encrypt/decrypt all pages of the database, if the number of reserved bytes per database page differs between the current and the new encryption scheme.
+Thus, the total disk space requirement for re-encrypting can be up to 3 times the size of the database.
 Otherwise the re-encrypting is done in-place.
 On decrypting a database all possibly reserved bytes are released.
-The return value is `SQLITE_OK` on success.
+The return value is `SQLITE_OK` on success, or a non-zero SQLite3 error code on failure.

 **wxSQLite3** adds 2 further function to the interface.
 These functions allow to configure the encryption extension and the encryption ciphers.